qboesley/optical-irradiance-contour-viewer/README.md

 - **Total Optical Power (mW)** sets the total power output from the light source.
 The user can type values in to the box.
 You can also use the clicker icons, or scroll the mouse wheel to change the value by 0.1 mW at a time.
 - **Threshold Irradiance (mW/mm^2)** sets the irradiance value to draw the contour line at.
 The user can type values in to the box.
 You can also use the clicker icons, or scroll the mouse wheel to change the value by 0.1 mW at a time.
 - **Show Gridlines** turns gridlines on or off on the plot.
 Lines are plotted in 0.1 mm intervals.
+- **Show Irradiance Plot Location** shows the location the irradiance profile plot (on the right hand side) is drawn from.
+- **Logarithmic Irradiance Plot** switches the x axis of the irradiance profile plot between linear and logarithmic (base 10) scales.
+- **Irradiance Plot Location** sets the lateral position on the contour plot from which to draw the irradiance profile.
+You can click and drag on the blue dot on the slider.
+If you click on the blue dot you can then use the arrow keys on your keyboard to move the slider.
-- **Download Plot** button will save the currently displayed plot as a .png file.
+- **Download Contour Plot** button will save the currently displayed contour plot as a .png file.
 The filename is automatically generated.
-  - General format: {SourceInfo}\_{TissueType}_{Wavelength}nm_P{SourcePower}_T{ThresholdValue}_G{GridlineStatus}.png
+  - General format: {SourceInfo}\_{TissueType}_{Wavelength}nm_P{SourcePower}_T{ThresholdValue}_G{GridlineStatus}_X{IrradianceProfileLocation}mm_CONTOUR.png
-  - LED example: `L_0500_W_480nm_P1-00_T1-00_Gon.png` is the 500 µm edge length LED source in white matter at 480 nm with 1 mW source power and a contour line at 1 mW/mm^2 with gridlines.
+  - LED example: `L-0500_W_480nm_P1-00_T1-00_Gon_X0-00mm_CONTOUR.png` is the 500 µm edge length LED source in white matter at 480 nm with 1 mW source power and a contour line at 1 mW/mm^2 with gridlines.
-  - Optical fibre example: `OF_0200_37_G580nm_P2-30_T1-30_Goff.png` is the 200 µm diameter, NA = 0.37, optical fibre source in grey matter at 580 nm with 2.3 mW source power and a contour line at 1.3 mW/mm^2 with no gridlines.
+  - Optical fibre example: `OF_0200_37_G580nm_P2-30_T1-30_Goff_X0-13_CONTOUR.png` is the 200 µm diameter, NA = 0.37, optical fibre source in grey matter at 580 nm with 2.3 mW source power and a contour line at 1.3 mW/mm^2 with no gridlines.
   - Decimal points in {SourcePower} are replaced by hyphens (-)
+- **Download Irradiance Plot** button will save the currently displayed irradiance plot as a .png file.
+The filename is automatically generated.
+  - The corresponding irradiance plot names for the examples above are
+  - `L-0500_W_480nm_P1-00_T1-00_Gon_Son_X0-00mm_IRRADIANCE_LIN.png`Irradiance plot with linear scale.
+  - `F-0200-37_G_580nm_P2-30_T1-30_Goff_Soff_X0-13mm_IRRADIANCE_LOG.png`Irradiance plot with log scale.

 ## Outputs
-Whenever any options are changed the contour plot and summary data are updated automatically.
+Whenever any options are changed the contour plot, irradiance profile plot, and summary data are updated automatically.

-If the app window is resized the aspect ratio of the contour plot will change.
+If the app window is resized the aspect ratio of the plots will change.
 Updating any of the input options will redraw the plot with a square aspect ratio again.

 The light source dimensions (diamter for optical fibres, edge length for LEDs) are drawn on the plot as a black horizontal line.
 The following summary data are included below the contour plot: